hakonfam/zephyr/doc/application/index.rst

 application build scripts being executed, most of the core build scripts are executed for a second time as well, but now with a different Kconfig'uration and possibly DeviceTree settings.

+Some Kconfig options must be added to allow the parent image to choose how to include the child image.
+The three options are (1) build from source, (2) include as hex file, or (3) skip building entirely.
+Option (1) will result in the child image being built from source alongside the parent image.
+Option (2) will require a prebuilt hex file to be specified in Kconfig, which will be merged with the parent image hex file.
+Option (3) will cause the child image to not be built.
+These options are shown below for MCUBoot.

+..code-block:: Kconfig
+  choice
+  	prompt "MCUBoot build strategy" default MCUBOOT_BUILD_STRATEGY_FROM_SOURCE

+  config MCUBOOT_BUILD_STRATEGY_USE_HEX_FILE
+  	# Mandatory option when being built through 'zephyr_add_executable'
+  	bool "Use hex file instead of building MCUBoot"

+  if MCUBOOT_BUILD_STRATEGY_USE_HEX_FILE

+  config MCUBOOT_HEX_FILE
+  	# Mandatory option when being built through 'zephyr_add_executable'
+  	string "MCUBoot hex file"

+  endif # MCUBOOT_USE_HEX_FILE

+  config MCUBOOT_BUILD_STRATEGY_SKIP_BUILD
+  	# Mandatory option when being built through 'zephyr_add_executable'
+  	bool "Skip building MCUBoot"

+  config MCUBOOT_BUILD_STRATEGY_FROM_SOURCE
+  	# Mandatory option when being built through 'zephyr_add_executable'
+  	bool "Build from source"

+  endchoice

 Application-Specific Code
 *************************